realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Fundamentals of Facial Recognition.md

 Microsoft Azure provides multiple Azure AI services that you can use to detect and analyze faces, including:

 Azure AI Vision, which offers face detection and some basic face analysis, such as returning the bounding box coordinates around an image.

+Azure AI Video Indexer, which you can use to detect and identify faces in a video.